-Jon Zmikly graduated from Central Michigan University in 2006 with a bachelor’s degree in broadcast & cinematic arts and a minor in media design, production & technology.
-After working at two television stations and one radio station in his home state of Michigan, he earned his master’s degree in media studies at Texas State University-San Marcos with a concentration in new media.
+Jon Zmikly graduated from Central Michigan University in Mount Pleasant, Michigan, in 2006 with a bachelor’s degree in broadcast and cinematic arts and a minor in media design, production, and technology.
+After working at two television stations and one radio station in his home state of Michigan, he earned his master’s degree in media studies at Texas State University with a concentration in new media.
 During that time, he worked as a graduate instructional assistant, teaching Writing for Mass Communication (MC1313) labs and assisting with Television News (MC3312) classes.
-He also created and produced a variety television show called Studio B, interned at SXSW Interactive, and became the webmaster at San Marcos Community Church.
-Jon currently works at his church part-time while teaching Web Design and Publishing at the university.
-He does freelance web work and is the webmaster of the School of Journalism and Mass Communication website.
-Twitter – @jonzmikly.
+He also produced a variety television show called Studio B, interned at SXSW Interactive, and became the webmaster at San Marcos Community Church.
+Jon currently teaches Web Design & Publishing and Fundamentals of Digital & Online Media at Texas State.
+He is also a freelance Web designer and the social media manager for the School of Journalism & Mass Communication.